FlamingTempura/bibtex-tidy/README.md

                            - overwrite: keep original entry and merge in fields of duplicates, overwriting existing fields if they exist

-  --strip-enclosing-braces Strip double-braced values - Where an entire value is
+  --strip-enclosing-braces Strip double-braced values.
+Where an entire value is
                            enclosed in double braces, remove the extra braces.
 For example, {{Journal of Tea}} will become {Journal of Tea}.

-  --drop-all-caps          Drop all caps - Where values are all caps, make them
+  --drop-all-caps          Drop all caps.
+Where values are all caps, make them
                            title case.
 For example, {JOURNAL OF TEA} will become {Journal of Tea}.

-  --escape                 Escape special characters - Escape special characters,
-                           such as umlaut.
-This ensures correct typesetting with latex.
+  --escape                 Escape special characters.
+Escape special characters, --no-escape              such as umlaut.
+This ensures correct typesetting with
-                           Examples:
-                           --escape (default)
-                           --no-escape
+                           latex.
+Enabled by default.

-  --sort-fields            Sort fields - Sort the fields within entries.
+  --sort-fields            Sort fields.
+Sort the fields within entries.
 If
                            sort-fields is specified without fields, fields will be sorted as follows: title, shorttitle, author, year, month, day, journal, booktitle, location, on, publisher,